Galaxy4594/libjxl/doc/format_overview.md

 ## Metadata

-Three types of metadata can be included in a JPEG XL container:
+Multiple types of metadata can be included in a JPEG XL container:

 *   Exif (`Exif`)
 *   XMP (`xml `)
 *   JUMBF (`jumb`)
+*   Gain Map bundle (`jhgm`)

 This metadata can contain information about the image, such as copyright notices, GPS coordinates, camera settings, etc.
 If it contains rendering-impacting information (such as Exif orientation), the information in the codestream takes precedence.

+For Gain Maps both SDR-to-HDR and HDR-to-SDR forms are supported however only the latter (HDR-to-SDR) is recommended due to JPEG XL already having native support for HDR.

 ## Compressed Metadata